Sarves14/PHR-CPABE/README.md

   3.1 - mp_patient

-    3.1.1 - Run this moudle in a local machine.
+    3.1.1 - Run this moudle in a local machine.Run node app
-    3.1.2 - It host a front end for patient side.
+    3.1.2 - It hosts a front end for patient side.
     3.1.3 - Hit localhost:5000 in your browser.
     3.1.4 - Divide the patient health record into classes of records(For eg. Details related diabetes can form one file and Details related to neurological problems can form one file).